gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 AWS SES costs in BYO mode: ~$0.10 per 1,000 emails, billed directly by AWS.
 Combine with the AWS Free Tier (1,500 free sends/month for the first 12 months) at small volume.

-Packs are stackable — buy as many as you need.
+Packs are stackable: buy as many as you need.
 Above 1M sends/month, contact sales for custom pricing.

 ### Scenarios

 The right pricing model depends on the ratio of contacts to sends.

-**Newsletter to a small, engaged list** — say, 200 contacts × 4 sends each per week = 3,200 sends/month:
+**Newsletter to a small, engaged list** (say, 200 contacts × 4 sends each per week = 3,200 sends/month):

 - Mailchimp: Free plan won't fit (cap is 500 sends).
 Essentials at 500 contacts = $13/month.
 Standard same.
 - BlueFox Email Standard: Free tier (3,000) just covers it; Essential pack ($50) covers it for 15+ months.
 - BYO SES: Free tier (6,000) covers it.

-**Marketing list, monthly newsletter** — 10,000 contacts × 1 send each = 10,000 sends/month:
+**Marketing list, monthly newsletter** (10,000 contacts × 1 send each = 10,000 sends/month):

 - Mailchimp Essentials: 10k contacts ≈ $100/month based on tiered pricing.
 Standard ≈ $135/month.
 - BlueFox Email Standard: $10/month equivalent if pacing 50k pack over 5 months ($50 / 5 mo).
 - BYO SES: $6/month equivalent on a 100k-pack basis, plus AWS fees.

-**Transactional-heavy SaaS** — 5,000 users × 8 transactional emails each per month = 40,000 sends/month:
+**Transactional-heavy SaaS** (5,000 users × 8 transactional emails each per month = 40,000 sends/month):

 - Mailchimp Standard + Mandrill: 5k contacts ≈ $75/month + Mandrill $40 (two 25k blocks) = $115/month.
 - BlueFox Email Standard Essential ($50/50k): roughly $50/month equivalent.
 - BYO SES Essential ($50/100k + AWS): roughly $30/month equivalent.

-**Large list, infrequent broadcast** — 50,000 contacts × 1 send each per month = 50,000 sends/month:
+**Large list, infrequent broadcast** (50,000 contacts × 1 send each per month = 50,000 sends/month):

 - Mailchimp Essentials: 50k contacts = $385/month.
 - BlueFox Email Standard Essential: $50 covers it for one month.
 - BYO SES: $50 platform + ~$5 AWS = ~$55/month.

-**High-volume sender** — 1,000,000 sends/month:
+**High-volume sender** (1,000,000 sends/month):

 - Mailchimp Premium + Mandrill at this volume: $350 base + $800 in Mandrill blocks = ~$1,150/month, before contact-tier increases on the Premium side.
 - BlueFox Email Standard: two Premium packs ($600/month equivalent for 1M sends).
 - BYO SES Premium: $300 platform + ~$100 AWS = ~$400/month.

 **Where Mailchimp tends to be cheaper:**
-- Small lists with low send frequency where the contact-based entry tier covers all needs and you also use landing pages, social, ads, CRM, or SMS — replacing all of those with separate tools would cost more than Mailchimp.
+- Small lists with low send frequency where the contact-based entry tier covers all needs and you also use landing pages, social, ads, CRM, or SMS.
+Replacing all of those with separate tools would cost more than Mailchimp.

 **Where BlueFox Email tends to be cheaper:**
 - Transactional-heavy SaaS (many sends per user per month).